CPG Stock Forecast: All the More Reason to Consider Crescent Point Energy Corp. (CPG) Now

 Sponsored

-The stock witnessed a 0.14% gain in the last 1 month and extending the period to 3 months gives it a -5.31%, and is -1.28% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.66% over the week and 5.63% over the month.
+The stock witnessed a 29.13% gain in the last 1 month and extending the period to 3 months gives it a 3.84%, and is 8.91% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.52% over the week and 5.35% over the month.

 Crescent Point Energy Corp.
 (CPG) Analyst Forecasts